danielhoefling/WordGame/README.md

 ## Decisions made to solve certain aspects of the game

-- I wrote a word service to request new word pairs.
+- I wrote a word service to request new word pairs and mock it for testing.
 - I used a controllable clock to control the limited time to tap an answer button.
 - I used The Composable Architecture framework to solve problems such as state management, side effects, testing and data flow